Captainrax/EVE_Ship_Tech_Tree/README.md

 # EVE_Ship_Tech_Tree
-EVE online ingame ship tech tree
+EVE online recreation of the ingame ship tech tree in the browser